wnebyte/j-cli/README.md

     }

 <p>A user-defined <code>TypeConverter</code> can be specified by assigning to the typeConverter field a class
-which implements the <code>TypeConverter</code> interface and has a no-args constructor.
+which implements the <code>TypeConverter</code> interface and which has a no-args constructor.
 <br>
 Built in support exists for primitive types, wrapper classes, and arrays where the component type is either a primitive type, or a wrapper class.